BetonQuest/BetonQuest/docs/Documentation/Features/NPCs.md

     Citizens `byName` option), certain events like `npcteleport` or objectives like `npcrange` might throw an exception.
 ## Conversations

-You can start [Conversations](Conversations.md) with NPC interaction by assigning them in the [`npc_conversations` section](Conversations.md#binding-conversations-to-npcs) of a quest package.
+You can start [Conversations](Conversations.md) through NPC interactions from players by assigning them in the [`npc_conversations` section](Conversations.md#binding-conversations-to-npcs) of a quest package.

 ## NPC Hiding: `hide_npcs`